PingOne Advanced Identity Cloud

 TLS encryption

-If you prefer, Identity Cloud lets you use your own, self-managed SSL certificate instead of using the Google-managed SSL certificate.
+If you prefer, Advanced Identity Cloud lets you use your own, self-managed SSL certificate instead of using the Google-managed SSL certificate.

 Secrets

-When you configure Identity Cloud, the secrets you provide in your development environment normally do not change when you promote your environment to staging and production.
+When you configure Advanced Identity Cloud, the secrets you provide in your development environment normally do not change when you promote your environment to staging and production.
 But, in some situations, you might want the three environments to use different secrets.

-For example, you might want Identity Cloud to log in to an external system, such as an OTP provider.
-But you need Identity Cloud to use different credentials depending on whether it’s accessing the OTP provider from the development, staging, or production environment.
+For example, you might want Advanced Identity Cloud to log in to an external system, such as an OTP provider.
+But you need Advanced Identity Cloud to use different credentials depending on whether it’s accessing the OTP provider from the development, staging, or production environment.

-Environment secrets and variables (ESVs) let you configure different secrets in your Identity Cloud development, staging, and production environments.
-In the preceding example, instead of hard-coding a single set of credentials for the OTP provider in the Identity Cloud admin UI, you could configure ESVs that hold the credentials.
-Then, the desired credentials to the OTP provider would be used depending on which Identity Cloud environment was running.
+Environment secrets and variables (ESVs) let you configure different secrets in your Advanced Identity Cloud development, staging, and production environments.
+In the preceding example, instead of hard-coding a single set of credentials for the OTP provider in the Advanced Identity Cloud admin UI, you could configure ESVs that hold the credentials.
+Then, the desired credentials to the OTP provider would be used depending on which Advanced Identity Cloud environment was running.

 For more information, see Define and promote ESVs.